nadeulab/IgCaller/README.md

 An R script to help the study of mutational signatures in CLL is available under the "Mutational_signature_analysis_in_CLL" folder.
 This script aims to determine the presence/absence of non-canonical AID mutations (signature 9) in CLL patients using an already defined catalogue of single nucleotide variants.

+### Third-party packages and reference files

+The IgCaller repository bundles several third-party packages and reference files required for its operation.
+All of these resources are included directly within IgCaller, so users do not need to perform any additional installation or configuration steps.
+To ensure transparency and properly acknowledge the original sources, this section documents the external materials integrated into the tool.
+It is provided solely for explanatory context.

+* IgBLAST: Used to annotate the sequences reconstructed if specified using the '-a' argument.
+For more information, please see the [original website](https://ncbi.github.io/igblast/) and [license](https://ncbi.github.io/igblast/dev/copyright.html).
+It is included (here)[https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast].
+* IMGT reference sequences: IG and TCR gene sequences provided by The International Immunogenetics Information System ((IMGT)[https://www.imgt.org], (license)[https://imgt.org/#termsofuse]) are downloaded from their (webpage)[https://www.imgt.org/vquest/refseqh.html#VQUEST] and processed using IgBLAST's "edit_imgt_file.pl" and "makeblastdb" functions.
+The use of these reference sequences can be specified using the '-aa' argument.
+These sequences are provided (here)[https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast/db].
+* OGRDB reference sequences: IG sequences provided by the Open Germline Receptor Database ((OGRDB)[https://ogrdb.airr-community.org], (license)[https://ogrdb.airr-community.org/render_page/licensing_statement.html]) are downloaded from their (webpage)[https://ogrdb.airr-community.org/germline_sets] and processed using custom scripts and IgBLAST's "makeblastdb" function.
+The use of these reference sequences can be specified using the '-aa' argument.
+These sequences are provided (here)[https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast/db].

 ### Citation

 If you use IgCaller, please cite: